ortus-docs/contentbox-docs/usage/using-contentbox/look-and-feel/active-theme.md

 **Show Search form field in Header.**

-Not a fan of the large search box, change your selection here to hide it.
+If you are not a fan of the large search box, you can disable it with this setting.

 ![](../../../.gitbook/assets/cb_theme_header.JPG)